 To meet this demand, nations have turned their attention back to fossil fuels.
 In 2017, over 70% of the growth in global energy demand was met with oil, natural gas and coal, resulting in energy related carbon emissions rising by 1.4%.
 But as many of us are already aware, fossil fuels won’t last forever.
 So the question we need to ask now is, when will fossil fuels run out?

 Fossil fuels, as the name might suggest, have been around for quite some time.
-Formed millions of years ago, fossil fuels have been created from the remains of living organisms, like plants and animals, which were trapped under deposits and became buried.
+Formed millions of years ago, fossil fuels are created from the remains of living organisms, like plants and animals, which were trapped under deposits and buried.
 Over time, compression fossilised the remains, creating carbon-rich fuel sources such as coal, oil and natural gas.

-Our fossil fuel reserves are finite, meaning they won’t last forever.
-It’s only a matter of time before they run out – especially at the rate we’re currently using them.
+As fossil fuels are a finite resource, it’s only a matter of time before this happens – especially at the rate we’re currently using them.
 And once they’re gone, they’re gone.

-The question of exactly when fossil fuels will run out isn’t a straightforward one.
+So, when will we run out of fossil fuels?
+Well, the answer to that question isn’t exactly a straightforward one.
 Different sources will give different estimates, with no universally agreed timeframe.
-There are lots of different factors that need to be taken into account, such as which fossil fuel we’re looking at, our current and future usage levels and whether we discover any more reserves.
+There are lots of different factors that need to be taken into account, such as which fossil fuel we’re looking at, our current and future usage levels, and whether we discover any more reserves.

-If we keep burning fossil fuels at our current rate, it’s estimated that our known oil deposits will be gone by 2052, with natural gas and coal only lasting until 2060.
+If we keep burning fossil fuels at our current rate, it is estimated that all our fossil fuels will be depleted by 2060.
 New reserves will probably be found before this point, extending the deadline somewhat, but the clock is still ticking.